How much does a pet really cost?

 - ~10–25% on insurance.
 If you opt in.

-For cats, food and vet are typically smaller in absolute terms, but litter pushes supplies higher than dogs ($200–$400/year vs $100–$300 for dogs).
+For cats, food and vet are typically smaller in absolute terms, but litter pushes supplies meaningfully higher than dogs — roughly a quarter to a third of total cat supplies spend.

 The senior-years cliff